w3f/polkadot-wiki/docs/learn-cryptography.md

 ---

 This is a high-level overview of the cryptography used in Polkadot.
-It assumes that you have some knowledge about cryptographic primitives that are used in blockchains generally such as hashes, elliptic curve cryptography (ECC), and public-private keypairs.
+It assumes that you have some knowledge about cryptographic primitives that are generally used in blockchains such as hashes, elliptic curve cryptography (ECC), and public-private keypairs.

-For detailed descriptions on the cryptography used please see the more advanced [research wiki](https://research.web3.foundation).
+For detailed descriptions on the cryptography used in Polkadot please see the more advanced [research wiki](https://research.web3.foundation).

 ## Hashing Algorithm